 Steel and Equipment Shipping from Vietnam

 Steel and equipment cargoes often require more operational attention than standard container cargo.
-The shipment may involve heavy weight, irregular dimensions, lifting points, deck or hold stowage, dunnage, lashing, cargo protection, survey requirement and careful coordination between shipper, vessel, agent, port, crane team, lashing team and cargo interests.
+The shipment may involve heavy weight, irregular dimensions, lifting points, deck or hold stowage, dunnage, lashing, cargo protection, survey requirement and direct follow-up between shipper, vessel, agent, port, crane team, lashing team and cargo interests.

 For steel cargo, equipment shipment or breakbulk cargo enquiries from Vietnam, please contact our shipping desk at shipping@svcmarine.com.